Pediatric and Adult Sports Injuries

 How can I get treatment for my sports injury?

 At Recovery Physical Therapy, our physical therapists are highly trained movement specialists.
 At your initial appointment, your physical therapist will conduct a physical evaluation in order to prescribe the best treatment plan for your specific needs.
 Some diagnostic tests, such as an X-ray, MRI, or ultrasound may also be conducted, in order to determine the root cause of your pain and come to the best possible conclusion for treatment.

 Once your diagnosis has been determined, your NYC area physical therapist will create a specialized treatment plan for you, taking into account the nature of your injury, your fitness level, your lifestyle, and any medical risks you may have.
 Treatment plans typically consist of manual therapy, stretching, and strengthening exercises.
 Manual therapy is used to increase your range of motion and reduce scar tissue, stretches are used to improve balance and mobility, and strengthening exercises are used to enhance the injured and surrounding areas.
 These are all done in order to help you recover after your sports injury and to prevent further injury from occurring in the future.

-If you have recently sustained a sports injury, contact our NYC area physical therapy office today.
+If you have recently sustained a sports injury, Contact Us Today at New York, Glendale, Broadway, Larchmont, Midtown, Upper East Side, NY & Millburn, NJ Centers.
 We will set up a consultation for you so you can get started on your road to recovery.
 At Recovery Physical Therapy, we are dedicated to helping you return to your sport as quickly as possible!